n3d1117/chatgpt-telegram-bot/README.md

 | `ALLOWED_TELEGRAM_USER_IDS` | A comma-separated list of Telegram user IDs that are allowed to interact with the bot (use [getidsbot](https://t.me/getidsbot) to find your user ID). **Note**: by default, *everyone* is allowed (`*`)                       |

 ### Optional configuration
+The following parameters are optional and can be set in the `.env` file:

 | Parameter                          | Description                                                                                                                                                                                                                      | Default value                  |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|
 | `ENABLE_QUOTING`                   | Whether to enable message quoting in private chats                                                                                                                                                                               | true                           |